next-theme/hexo-word-counter/README.md

   If not defined, `false` will be used as default.

 **Note for Chinese users:** if you write posts in Chinese at most cases (without mixed English), recommended to set `wpm` to `300`.\
-But if you usualy mix your posts with English, set `wpm` to `275` will be nice.
+But if you usually mix your posts with English, set `wpm` to `275` will be nice.

 ### For NexT Theme